rockdaboot/wget2/docs/wget2_manual.md

   the server load by making the requests less frequent.
 Instead of in seconds, the time can be specified in minutes using the "m" suffix, in hours using "h" suffix, or in days using "d" suffix.

-  Specifying a large value for this option is useful if the network or the destination host is down, so that Wget can wait long enough to reasonably expect the network error to be fixed before the retry.
+  Specifying a large value for this option is useful if the network or the destination host is down, so that Wget2 can wait long enough to reasonably expect the network error to be fixed before the retry.
 The waiting interval specified by this function is influenced by "--random-wait", which see.

 * --waitretry=seconds

-  If you don't want Wget to wait between every retrieval, but only between retries of failed downloads, you can use this option.
-Wget will use linear backoff, waiting 1 second after the first failure on a given file, then waiting 2 seconds after the second failure on that file, up to the maximum number of seconds you specify.
+  If you don't want Wget2 to wait between every retrieval, but only between retries of failed downloads, you can use this option.
+Wget2 will use linear backoff, waiting 1 second after the first failure on a given file, then waiting 2 seconds after the second failure on that file, up to the maximum number of seconds you specify.

-  By default, Wget will assume a value of 10 seconds.
+  By default, Wget2 will assume a value of 10 seconds.

 * --random-wait

-  Some web sites may perform log analysis to identify retrieval programs such as Wget by looking for statistically significant similarities in the time between requests.
-This option causes the time between requests to vary between 0.5 and 1.5 * wait seconds, where wait was specified using the --wait option, in order to mask Wget's presence from such analysis.
+  Some web sites may perform log analysis to identify retrieval programs such as Wget2 by looking for statistically significant similarities in the time between requests.
+This option causes the time between requests to vary between 0.5 and 1.5 * wait seconds, where wait was specified using the --wait option, in order to mask Wget2's presence from such analysis.

   A 2001 article in a publication devoted to development on a popular consumer platform provided code to perform